Updated February 2023.

 - The day-to-day management of FOCL’s tax affairs is the responsibility of the Senior Accounting Officer of FOCL together with FOCL’s accounting and finance department.

 - Roles and responsibilities for managing tax risks are clearly defined across FOCL and are performed and undertaken by professionals who have the appropriate experience and capability.
 Where gaps in knowledge, skills or resources are identified, we engage external advisors to help us understand and fulfil our tax responsibilities as required.

 - External advice and documentation is sought to support business decisions to interpret tax law and ensure the Company is compliant.

 Attitude towards tax planning and level of risk:

 The Company’s attitude towards tax risk is conservative and we strive to keep tax risk at a low level.
-Transactions are arranged in a manner that support genuine commercial aims.
+Transactions are arranged in a manner that supports genuine commercial aims.
 We do not engage in planning schemes or arrangements that are considered as being aggressive or artificial in nature.
 The process followed ensures the related tax implications are compliant with legal and regulatory requirements whilst seeking to take advantage of tax incentives, reliefs and exemptions.
 Whilst some of the entities within the FOHL group are subject to routine corporation tax arrangements, FOCL is also established within the UK Tonnage Tax system and pays its corporate taxes based on the registered net tonnage of its ocean-going vessels.

 Relationship with HMRC